-This Clear Jigsaw Puzzle Will Take Every Ounce Of Patience You Have Left
+This Clear Jigsaw Puzzle Will Take Every Ounce of Patience You Have Left

-Even if you have a whole lot of patience and don’t get frustrated easily, this jigsaw puzzle will push you to your limits.
-All of the pieces are clear, so you’re putting it together strictly based on matching them up — not based on a pattern.
+We hope you have a whole lot of patience and don’t get frustrated easily, because this jigsaw puzzle will push you to your limits.
+All of the pieces are clear—yep, I’m currently spiraling too—so you’re putting it together strictly based on matching them up, not based on a pattern.

 The good news is that you can start easy and work yourself up to a harder puzzle.
 From Etsy shop Little Flower Pot Shop, you can get the clear jigsaw puzzle in four sizes.
-The Easy one is a 3-by-3 with nine pieces, but it only gets more difficult from there.
-The one dubbed as Okay is 5-by-5 with 25 pieces, the Hard is 7-by-7 with 49 pieces, and the (appropriately named) Crazy is 12-by-12 with 144 pieces.
+The Easy one is 3 x 3 with nine pieces, but it only gets more difficult from there.
+The one dubbed as Okay is 5 x 5 with 25 pieces, the Hard is 7 x 7 with 49 pieces, and the (appropriately named) Crazy is 12 x 12 with 144 pieces.
 The harder the puzzle, the smaller the pieces.

 The clear jigsaw puzzles on Etsy range from $16.99 to $24.99, depending on the size, but you can get the bundle of all four sizes for $69.99.
 Hey, they’ll definitely keep you busy for a few days.